ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/tBTCoE/tBTCoE company vision and culture.md

 ###### Two-sided market

-Our Company, tBTCoE, is conceptually a two-sided market between the old, traditional economy and the new, Open Economy ([[The Open Market Economy]]).
+Our Company, tBTCoE, is conceptually a two-sided market between the old, traditional economy and the new, Open Economy ([[Open Market Economy]]).

 One one end, we serve users, customers of Open Source Software solutions.
 On the other end, we serve Open Source Contributors, the new Entrepreneurs.